metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Sean Murphy-Bunting is now adding serious value to the Bucs secondary.
 Brees has made it a point to target the man in coverage and the kid has held up so far.
 He's also made a few impact plays.

+...Then again, he's usually followed up those impact plays with boneheaded plays, so things have somewhat evened out with him.
+Still, better play than what I saw before in his game against the Falcons.

 **TB Pass Rush
 **Hits: 2
 Hurries: 3